EMT/Toolkit/toolkit/git.md

 `git config --global help.autocorrect 5`

 The number above represents a time in units of 100ms.
 From now on, git will automatically rerun what you typed, with the autocorrected command, after a delay of 0.5 seconds.
+If you don't want Git to execute the autocorrected command, press <kbd>ctrl</kbd>+<kbd>c</kbd>, before the time elapses.